goodlifeinc/book-summary/The Clean Coder - Robert Martin/README.md

 - Manual explor atory tests

     These tests are not automated, nor are they scripted.
 The intent of these tests is to explore the system for unexpected behaviors while confirming expected behaviors.

+## Chapter 9: Time management

+1. Meetings

+    You are responsible for managing your own time.
+Having too many meetings is a huge time waster, so you don't have to attend every meeting to which you are invited. **Use your time wisely**.
+So be very careful about which meetings you attend and which you politely refuse.

+    When you receive a meeting invitation, don’t accept unless it is a meeting for which your participation is immediately and significantly necessary to the job you are doing now.

+    If you find yourself stuck in a meeting that is not a good use of your time, you need to find a way to politely exit that meeting.

+2. Sleep

+    Sleep is extremely important.
+Get seven-eight hours of sleep every night.
+It helps your concentration massively.

+3. Recharging

+    A good long walk, a conversation with friends, a time of just looking out a window can all help to pump the focus-manna back up.
+Once the manna is gone, you can’t force the focus.
+You can still write code, but you’ll almost certainly have to rewrite it the next day, or live with a rotting mass for weeks or months.
+So it’s better to take thirty, or even sixty minutes to de-focus.

+4. Muscle focus

+    **Muscle focus helps to recharge mental focus.**

+    It’s more than a simple recharge.
+A regular regimen of muscle focus increases the capacity for mental focus.

+5. Pomodoro technique

+    Your time is divided into tomato and non-tomato time.
+Tomato time is productive.
+It is within tomatoes that you get real work done.
+Time outside of tomatoes is either distractions, meetings, breaks, or other time that is not spent working on your tasks.